 What If You Are A Victim of Emotional Abuse?

 Regardless of who the abuser is or their “reasons” for dishing out such abuse, nobody deserves to be emotionally abused.
 If you’re being targeted by abusers, rest assured that it’s not your fault.
-Such behavior and abuse can lead you to an emotional breakdown and can have a severe impact on your overall quality of life.
-This means that it’s essential for you to know how to handle the routine abuse without distracting yourself from your day to day life.
-Read on to find out more about emotional abuse and how you can cope with it.
+Such behavior and abuse can lead you to an emotional breakdown and can have a severe impact on your overall quality of life - this means that it’s essential for you to know how to handle the routine abuse without distracting yourself from your day to day life.

 What is Emotional Abuse?